nodejs/nodejs.org/apps/site/pages/en/learn/getting-started/debugging.md

 See https://github.com/ChromeDevTools/devtools-frontend, https://www.microsoftedgeinsider.com for more information.

-> Note that the Node.js and the Chrome need to be run on the same platform.

 ### Visual Studio Code 1.10+

 - In the Debug panel, click the settings icon to open `.vscode/launch.json`.